Landlord Exposes "Double Life" of Influencer by Posting Photos of Her "Disgusting" Apartment

 Others doubted the sincerity of her apology, with Li since changing her social media usernames and removing some earlier posts.

-The Chinese government is making a huge push to make celebrities be "socially responsible."
+The Chinese government is making a huge push to make celebrities be more "socially responsible."

 In October 2018, Yang Kaili, a live streamer with millions of followers, was detained for five days after "insulting" the nation's national anthem by flailing her arms around as she sang.